 Witnesses saw gunmen with rifles and backpacks running through the streets and firing on people and vehicles around the massive stadium in the morning attack.
 Television footage showed some of the attackers, who looked to be in their late teens.

-The Punjab governor told reporters the assailants had been had been chased into a nearby commercial and shopping area, where police lost track of them.
+The Punjab governor told reporters the assailants had been chased into a nearby commercial and shopping area, where police lost track of them.
 Police then searched buildings and stopped cars in a massive security sweep.